gflohr/cube-last-layer/README.md

 	2. EPLL (Edge Permutation Last Layer)

 You can switch between both methods, and your decision will be saved.

+Note that you can also do full PLL but 2-look OLL or also vice versa full OLL and 2-look PLL.

 ### Selecting an Algorithm